 Once you finished all these steps above, it is time to water your tree.
 Saturate the soil until the water is pouring out of the bottom right after planting.
 This will ensure there are no air pockets in the soil and the tree is thoroughly hydrated.
 Or dunk the olive tree in a basin of water to remove air bubbles.

 If you planted your bonsai olive tree in a shallow small bonsai-like container, water it often, preferable every day.
 Most importantly, never allow the soil to completely dry out but don’t keep the soil soggy wet either.
 And don’t fertilize at least 2 months after transplanting, as it can damage not yet established olive tree roots.

-However, if you made your regular olive tree into a hybrid bonsai and placed in a normal spacious pot, you don’t need to water it often as long as roots are kept moist.
-Because roots are drying extremely fast a in shallow bonsai type containers and keeping it without food, it can harm the bonsai very fast.
+However, if you made your regular olive tree into a hybrid bonsai and placed it in a normal spacious pot, you don’t need to water it often as long as roots are kept moist.
+Because roots are drying extremely fast in shallow bonsai-type containers and keeping it without food, it can harm the bonsai very fast.